Moon Big Island of Hawai’i

 Expert traveler Bree Kessler covers the best sights and adventures that the Big Island has to offer, from soaking up the sun on Kona’s iconic white sand beaches to sampling local delicacies at Hilo’s popular farmer’s market.
 Kessler also offers one-of-a-kind trip ideas, including Eat Your Way Around the Island, Big Island on a Budget, and Just Leave Me at the Beach—an itinerary for travelers who want to spend their entire vacation relaxing on the sand.
 Brimming with details on checking out the sea turtles at Punalu’u Beach County Park, tidepooling in Pahoa, and venturing up Saddle Road for the spectacular views at the Mauna Kea observatory, Moon Big Island of Hawai’i gives travelers the tools they need to create a more personal and memorable experience.

-Her first visit to the Big Island of Hawai‘i was as a summer volunteer, picking pineapples on an organic farm.
-This experience sparked her interest in urban agriculture and ultimately environmental psychology-the study of how people and places interact with one another.
-She is currently earning a PhD in this field at the City University of New York.
+Bree Kessler’s first visit to the Big Island of Hawai‘i was as a summer volunteer, picking pineapples on an organic farm.
+This experience with farming sparked an interest in urban agriculture; she returned to academia to pursue a PhD at the City University of New York in environmental psychology—the study of how people and places interact with one another.